jodevsa/node-bitview/README.md

     buffer: use an existing buffer
     arg: Another interface to create a new BitView instance arg could be an array of bits [1,0,1] or a string '1010' or a buffer.
+    byteOffset: default 0, starting offset of the bitview.

 Methods
 -----
 ### .flip(pos)